-1. The School Board shall form a Superintendent Review Committee (SRC) to review objections to library materials.
-The SRC must have a minimum of five members but may

-- 2. Any committees convened for the purpose of resolving an objection by a parent or resident to specific materials must include parents of students who will have access to such material. - 3.
+- The School Board shall form a Superintendent Review Committee (SRC) to review objections to library materials.
+The SRC must have a minimum of five members but may have as many additional members as the Superintendent or his/her designee appoints based on need. - 2.
+Any committees convened for the purpose of resolving an objection by a parent or resident to specific materials must include parents of students who will have access to such material. - 3.
 The membership of the review committee should reflect the broad racial, ethnic, socioeconomic, and cultural diversity of Broward County Public Schools as well as individual(s) with noted or reasonable subject matter expertise.